A – Telephone Signposting Toolkit

 Athletes Foot

-Refer to Community Pharmacy Scheme or Face to Face consultation
+Community Pharmacy or Face to Face consultation

 Send patients to pharmacy for advice and product purchase.